ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

 ## Publishing a Library Package to Ballerina Central

-A Ballerina archive can be published to the [Ballerina Central](https://central.ballerina.io/).
-Before you publish, Ensure the package works as intended because a publish is **permanent**.
-Once published to Ballerina Central, the version can never be overwritten and the package cannot be removed.
-However, the number of versions of a package that can be pushed to Ballerina Central is not restricted.
+You can publish a Ballerina archive to the [Ballerina Central](https://central.ballerina.io/).
+Before you publish, ensure the package works as intended because a publish is **permanent**.
+Once published to Ballerina Central, you cannot overwrite the version or remove the package.
+However, the number of package versions you can push to Ballerina Central is not restricted.

 >**Tip:** As a precaution, use the [local repository](/learn/managing-dependencies/#using-dependencies-from-the-local-repository) first to test out the functionality of the library package before publishing it to Ballerina Central.